9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 I use it when I want to expose my image, and to the right lens, there is a click on an off switch for your aperture ring and turning the lens to the other side.

-There is a manual focus, autofocus switch, and another custom button for you to set up.
+There is a manual focus, autofocus switch, and another custom button to set up.

 And yes, I would say it is wide enough.